 Communication that’s toxic for children to be exposed to can include shaming, sarcasm, mocking, withholding, yelling, contempt, name-calling, labeling, lying, being unwilling to admit wrongdoings, or show remorse and stonewalling.
 Verbal aggression, whether directed at the child or from one parent to the other can be highly distressing and cause a lot of insecurity in children.
 When it’s frequent and unresolved and not repaired the child is left in a nearly constant state of insecurity not knowing if or when it will happen again.

 Ending Parental Conflict Resrouce Kit includes videos, audios and text to support parents to learn the healthy communication skills that result in increased connection and cooperation.
 A video responding to the question of how to intervene when you’re unhappy or concerned about the interactions between your child and their other parent.
 One of the audios explains the differences between healthy and unhealthy conflict and shares lots of tips to help couples avoid toxic communication and reach agreeable solutions and resolution.

-If one or more of these forms of toxic communication happen frequently, the child may be suffering from the traumatic impacts of emotional/ psychological abuse.
+If one or more of these forms of toxic communication happens frequently, the child may be suffering from the traumatic impacts of emotional/ psychological abuse.
 The child not only suffers the anxiety, insecurity, confusion and often associated shame, but they are also hugely at risk of believing that these are ok, normal and justified ways of relating.
 If it’s a rare occurrence and can be repaired effectively and the child is left feeling secure that their parent sees and cares deeply about the impact on the child, clarity of mind and emotional security can be restored.